ouyangw/scattering/README.md

 ## Configure the Build System:

 This section is the instruction of more advanced configuration of the build system using CMake.
 It is optional and safe to skip.
+The full documentation of `cmake` can be found on its [website](https://cmake.org/documentation/).

 To configure the build system with more control, the following command can be
 used: